icinganalysis/icinganalysis.github.io/content/Carburetor and Induction Systems.md

 combustion air to the engine;
 >(2) the fuel-metering process may be upset and cause erratic engine operation; or
->(3) the movable part, such a the throttle or the heat damper, may freeze and become inoperative.
+>(3) the movable part, such as the throttle or the heat damper, may freeze and become inoperative.

 >The icing problem remains a serious hazard, despite the